corbanworks/aws-blocker/README.md

 ```

-Instead of downloading a file on each run you can also redirect a file input:
+Instead of downloading a file on each run you can also use an already existing file:

 ```
-aws-blocker < ranges.json
+aws-blocker ranges.json 4 sa-east
 ```